coingaming/coney/README.md

 ### Notice

-Exchange with routing key and additional params for exchange/queue currently is not supported.
+Reply with additional params and routing key currently is not supported.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/llxff/coney.

+## License

+The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).